ParvaChaudhari/2048-game/README.md

 ## Technical Approach

--Python was chosen for its simplicity and readability, as well as its strong standard library support and cross platform compatibility.
+- Python was chosen for its simplicity and readability, as well as its strong standard library support and cross platform compatibility.

--Tkinter was used to create the graphical interface since it’s built into Python and requires no external dependencies making the project easy to run and review.
+- Tkinter was used to create the graphical interface since it’s built into Python and requires no external dependencies making the project easy to run and review.

 ## File Structure